roms2000/burp-docker/README.md

 Boolean value yes/no for TLS when SMTP_RELAY is set.
 Defaults to no if not set

-`REDIS`

-Boolean value true/false for using redis or not

-`REDIS_HOST`

-Redis server hostname or ip-address

-`REDIS_PORT`

-Redis server port to connect to

-`MYSQL`

-Boolean value true/false for using mysql or not

-`MYSQL_HOST`

-Mysql server hostname or ip-address

-`MYSQL_USER`

-Username for connecting to mysql server

-`MYSQL_DATABASE`

-Mysql database to use

-`MYSQL_PASSWORD`

-Mysql password to use

 `RESTOREPATH`

 Path where restored files via burp-ui are stored.
 Slashes need to be escaped in this, example: `\/tmp\/bui`